menu

 People

 One of the unique characteristics of the City Center / Central Michigan University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
-Also of note is NeighborhoodScout's research finding that the City Center / Central Michigan University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the City Center / Central Michigan University community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the City Center / Central Michigan University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, one of the really interesting characteristics about the City Center / Central Michigan University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 4.0% of college-friendly places to live in the state of Michigan.